 The Georgia Organization of School-Based Speech Language Pathologists is the only organization in Georgia that focuses on issues related to speech-language pathology services in schools.

 GO SSLP is dedicated to a number of issues specifically affecting school-based speech language pathologists.
 These issues include caseload size, FTE funding, salary supplements, certification, and licensure.
 We also provide our members with continuing education and a regular newsletter.

 IMPORTANT MEMBERSHIP UPDATE

-Please visit the GO SSLP Membership Page for additional renewal information and membership discounts!
+Please visit the GO SSLP Membership Page for additional renewal information.

 You have a great idea and we would like help you make it happen!
 The Georgia Organization of School-Based Speech-Language Pathologists (GO SSLP) is proud to announce the availability of the $500 Mini-Grant in honor of Debbie Lozo to 10 members.
 This mini-grant provides funds to school-based speech-language pathologists who are members of GO SSLP to develop and implement instructional projects that motivate and challenge students to improve their speech-language skills.
 Proposals should be unique projects that enliven and enrich the speech-language skills of students within the educational system.
 They may include interdisciplinary projects, active-learning lessons, technology utilization, and/or community-based instruction.
 You think it’s a great idea and we would love the opportunity to help you see it come true!

 Debbie Lozo is one who helped to forge GO SSLP and make it what it is today.
 She is known not only for her generous contributions to GO SSLP but also known for her research, innovative ideas, and promotion of cutting edge practices within the school system.
 Based upon her leadership, her desire to promote our field, and her example of a school based SLP; we are pleased to award the Mini-Grant for School Based SLPs in Honor of Debbie Lozo.

 Click Here for the application and more information!